- Home

 There are many benefits to shopping secondhand.
 You can save money, find unique and discontinued items, and cut down on waste.
 Plus, by spending your money at charity shops, you’ll know it’s going to a worthwhile cause.

-Here in the UK, there are over 11,200 charity shops with a range of constantly changing stock.
+Here in the UK, there are over 11,000 charity shops with constantly changing stock.
 So, whether you’re searching for something in particular or just love finding a bargain, it’s worth stopping by your local ones now and then.

-To give you some inspiration for what treasures are waiting to be discovered, we’ve pulled together a list of some of the best items you can find in charity shops.
+To give you some inspiration for the type of treasures waiting to be discovered, we’ve pulled together a list of some of the best items you can find in charity shops.

 1. Board games

-Board games can be expensive these days – with many costing upwards of £20.
+Board games can be expensive these days, with many costing over £20.
 In fact, the popular game Catan (or ‘Settlers of Catan’, as it used to be called) will set you back £39 on Amazon.
 But if you keep an eye out while browsing in charity shops, you might find something you and your loved ones will enjoy for just a few quid.

-Top tip: When looking at board games in charity shops, it’s worth making sure that they have all the pieces before you buy.
-As you can imagine, getting home and realising that you’re missing a key part can be frustrating!
+Top tip: When looking at board games in charity shops, it’s worth checking they have all the pieces before you buy.
+As you can imagine, getting home and realising you’re missing a key part can be frustrating!

 2. Vinyl records

-For those who love analogue audio, charity shops can be a treasure trove for all kinds of records.
+For those who love analogue audio, charity shops can be a treasure trove for records.

 Pressing records also produces quite a lot of waste and uses massive amounts of energy, so buying vinyls from charity shops can be a more sustainable way to enjoy them.
-Plus, by finding original versions of albums (rather than re-mastered reissues), you can listen to tunes as the artists originally intended them to sound.
+Plus, by finding original versions of albums (rather than remastered reissues), you can listen to tunes as the artists originally intended.

-Top tip: Dirt sitting between the grooves of a record shouldn’t put you off a purchase, as this can be gently removed.
+Top tip: Dirt sitting between the grooves of a record shouldn’t put you off, as this can be gently removed.
 However, try keeping an eye out for any perpendicular scratches or warping, as this can affect the sound quality.

 3. Designer clothes

-It’s worth saying from the off that it’s not necessarily worth buying clothes simply because they’re made by a designer label – but keeping an eye out for them in charity shops can be helpful.
-One obvious reason for this is that designer clothes can be good indicators of quality, as they’re typically (but not always) made with more luxurious and durable materials.
+It’s worth saying from the off that it’s not necessarily worth buying clothes simply because they have a designer label, but keeping an eye out for them in charity shops can be helpful.
+One obvious reason is that designer clothes can be good indicators of quality, as they’re typically (though not always) made with more luxurious and durable materials.

-Looking out for any sort of brand or logo (whether it’s designer or not) is a useful technique when charity shopping.
-It means you can pull your phone out and do a quick Google search to look at user reviews.
+Looking out for any sort of brand or logo (whether it’s designer or not) is a useful technique when browsing charity shops.
+It means you can pull out your phone and do a quick Google search to look at user reviews.
 Or you may already have a few pieces from that brand and know what they’re like.

-With non-branded clothing, quality can be difficult to determine, and you may risk buying something that’ll fall apart after a couple of wears.
+With non-branded clothing, quality can be tricky to determine, and you may risk buying something that may fall apart after a couple of wears.

 Top Tip: If you’re looking to get your hands on some designer items, try browsing charity shops in affluent areas, as these often receive a higher amount of designer donations.